ujjwalpandit26/CarrerOS/README.md

 source venv/bin/activate
 4. Install dependencies
 pip install -r Backend/requirements.txt
-5. Start the FastAPI server
+5. Start the backend
 cd Backend
 uvicorn app:app --reload

-The API will be available at:
+The API will run at:

 http://127.0.0.1:8000

-Swagger API documentation:
+📖 API Documentation

+Once the server is running, open:

 http://127.0.0.1:8000/docs

+This opens the interactive Swagger UI where you can test the CareerOS API directly from your browser.

+🔬 Current Limitations

+The current version of CareerOS is an initial ML-powered prototype.

-Current Technology Stack
+Current limitations include:
-Backend
-Python
-FastAPI
-Pydantic
-Machine Learning
-scikit-learn
-NumPy
-Pandas
-Joblib
-API Documentation
-Swagger / OpenAPI
+Training data is synthetic
+Readiness prediction currently uses only two aggregated features Market-demand information is based on predefined role weights Salary estimation is rule-based
+Learning resources are currently predefined/generated Resume parsing is not yet implemented
+The current model does not directly predict interview or hiring outcomes

+These limitations are part of the ongoing development roadmap.

-Future Improvements
+🔮 Future Improvements

-CareerOS is being developed toward a more complete AI-driven career intelligence platform.
+CareerOS is designed to evolve into a more complete AI-driven career intelligence platform.

 Planned improvements include:

-Resume parsing and automatic skill extraction Real-world job-market data
+📄 Resume parsing and skill extraction
-Job-description skill frequency analysis
-More meaningful career-readiness features
-Improved ML models and model comparison
-Personalized career recommendations
+🧠 NLP-based resume analysis
+💼 Real-world job posting analysis
-Real-time market trends
+📈 Real-time market skill trends
+🎯 Improved readiness prediction
+🤖 Model comparison and hyperparameter tuning
-Better salary prediction using real-world data Interview-readiness prediction
+💰 Data-driven salary prediction
+🛣️ Personalized career-path recommendations
+🎤 Interview readiness prediction
-Frontend dashboard
+📊 Advanced analytics dashboard
+🌐 Full-stack web application
+☁️ Cloud deployment
+🔄 Continuous model evaluation and monitoring
+🧩 Architecture

+The long-term architecture of CareerOS is designed around multiple intelligence layers:

+                    CareerOS
+                       │
+        ┌──────────────┼──────────────┐
+        ▼              ▼              ▼
+   Resume Engine   Job Market     User Profile
+        │              │              │
+        ▼              ▼              ▼
+  Skill Extraction  Skill Demand   Skill Levels
+        │              │              │
+        └──────────────┼──────────────┘
+                       ▼
+                Skill Gap Engine
+                       │
+                       ▼
-Model monitoring and evaluation
+               Readiness Model
+                       │
+          ┌────────────┼────────────┐
+          ▼            ▼            ▼
+      Roadmap       Career Path   Salary
+          │            │            │
+          └────────────┼────────────┘
+                       ▼
+                Career Dashboard
+🎯 Project Goal

+The long-term goal of CareerOS is to move beyond simple skill matching and become an intelligent career assistant that can answer:

+"Where am I right now, where do I want to go, what am I missing, and what should I do next?"

-Disclaimer
+⚠️ Disclaimer

-Career-readiness and salary estimates are intended for educational and career-planning purposes and should not be considered guaranteed employment or compensation predictions.
+Career readiness and salary estimates are intended for educational and career-planning purposes.

+They should not be considered guaranteed predictions of employment, interview success, or compensation.